cAndCwithStickyE, 2023-03-16, 22:40:38

 but the results are too similar to the liquid wealth calibration to justify reporting.
 We get similar (albeit lower)

-consumption responses when we calibrate the distribution of to match the distribution of net
+consumption responses when we calibrate the distribution of

 wealth.